ZIYU-DEEP/camel/docs/get_started/single_agent.md

 ### Using Open-Source Models
+(This section echos our instruction in the setup chapter.
+We put it here for completeness of the content.)

-The high-level idea is to deploy a server with the local model in the backend and use it as a local drop-in replacement.
+The high-level idea is to deploy a server with the local model in the backend and use it as a local drop-in replacement for the API.

-1. Starting the server in the backend.
 We here use [FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md) as an example.

+0. Install the FastChat package with the following command, or see [here](https://github.com/lm-sys/FastChat/tree/main#install) for other options.
+    ```bash
+    pip3 install "fschat[model_worker,webui]"
+    ```

+1. Starting the FastChat server in the backend.
     ```python
     # Launch the fastchat controller
     python -m fastchat.serve.controller